muhammedhazemx/alx-system_engineering-devops/0x00-shell_basics/README.md

-2-bring_me_home ----> used cd /root to go home 3-listfiles -----> lists files in long format 4-listmorefiles ----> lists current dir content including hidden files
+2-bring_me_home ----> used cd /root to go home 3-listfiles -----> lists files in long format 4-listmorefiles ----> lists current dir content including hidden files 5-listfilesdigitonly -----> using ls -lna we can list in long format and user and grp id displayed numerically and with hidden files also.